What a Federal Appeals Court’s Ruling on Contraception Means for U.S. Women’s Health

 Under this provision, the ACA requires employers to provide contraception as a free preventive service.
-But the Trump administration announced new rules in November — after a previous version faced legal challenges — making it possible for virtually any nongovernmental employer to request an exemption from providing contraception based on moral or religious objections.
+The Obama administration allowed religious exemptions but provided women whose employer exercised the exemption with a work-around so they could access contraception directly through an insurance company.
+The Trump administration announced a final rule in November — even after the interim rule faced legal challenges — making it possible for virtually any nongovernmental employer to request an exemption from providing contraception based on moral or religious objections.
 Since the majority of women in the U.S. receive health coverage through their employer, these rules could have huge consequences for millions of women and their families.

-The previous policy ensured that women working for objecting employers receive contraceptive coverage through other means; the new rules do not include this requirement.
-For low-income women who struggle to pay for their birth control, the alternative is usually family planning clinics, including those that receive Title X funding from HHS.
-However, in August of 2018, the administration announced shortened funding periods for Title X grants, from three years to just seven months.
-The administration has also proposed banning Title X funding going to clinics that refer women to abortion services.
-Such actions make it difficult for these clinics to stay open, and further threaten access both to birth control and reproductive health services for low-income and minority women.
+The previous policy ensured that women who work for employers that object to contraceptive coverage receive it through other means; the new rule does not include this requirement.
+For low-income women who struggle to pay for their birth control, the alternative is usually family planning clinics, including those that receive federal Title X funding.
+However, in August 2018 the administration announced shortened funding periods for Title X grants, from three years to just seven months.
+The administration has also proposed banning Title X funding for clinics that refer women to abortion services.
+This makes it difficult for clinics to stay open and further threatens access to both birth control and reproductive health services, particularly for low-income and minority women.

-The administration’s rules will further worsen access to care, and likely health outcomes, for U.S. women.
-They already pay among the highest out-of-pocket health care costs, and one of three skip needed care because it is unaffordable.
-While the ACA reduced women’s contraceptive out-of-pocket expenses by 20 percent, according to one analysis, the administration’s decision to make it easier for employers to deny contraceptive coverage will make it more difficult for women to afford birth control.
+If the administration’s rule had gone into effect, it would worsen access to care and health outcomes for U.S. women.
+Women in the U.S. already pay among the highest out-of-pocket health care costs, and one of three skip needed care because it is unaffordable.
+The ACA reduced women’s contraceptive out-of-pocket expenses by 20 percent.
+But if the Trump administration ultimately succeeds in making it easier for employers to deny contraceptive coverage, it will hinder women’s ability to afford birth control.

-The administration’s new contraception rule, along with other executive actions on health care, jeopardize the coverage gains made under the ACA.
-While U.S. women are temporarily protected by the recent court rulings, the outcomes of these lawsuits could ultimately limit their right to birth control, further deepening the disparity between them and their peers in other countries.
+The administration’s contraception rule, along with other executive actions on health care, jeopardize the coverage gains made under the ACA.
+The appeals court ruling grants U.S. women reassurance that their right to birth control is protected at least for now.
+Were the Supreme Court ultimately to reverse these decisions, it could limit their right to birth control, further deepening the disparity between women in the U.S. and their peers in other countries.